 Creating Your Audience Personas

-Now, let's talk about audience personas—the fictional, generalized representations of your ideal customers.
+Now, let’s talk about how to find your target audience for your blog (sometimes called buyer personas when talking about customers)—the fictional, generalized representations of your ideal customers.
 These personas are constructed with the goal of internalizing who your ideal customer is, and gives you an idea of how to relate to these people as real humans.